For as long as I remember…even long before I met Mr. X, I always dream of pink bows…I always wanted a baby girl.

 Since the first time that drug store bought pregnancy test shows a positive sign, well actually since before I even got married …I always know I wanted a baby girl.
 Being the only girl in my family and since he already has two amazing boys…I always dream of that baby girl.

 I even had a name picked out for her…a really beautiful name.

 From day one we referred to our unborn child as she.
 I secretly whispered to her when I lay down in bed at night picturing her beautiful pink coming home outfit, thinking of the cute little pink bows she will be parading in town.
 When we went shopping my heart would skip a beat every time I see a cute tiny dress, if Mr. X thought I’m one nuts preggo

 wife – he never say it, he would just smile and nodded when I told him how pretty she will look like in this dress or that skirt!

-As my tiny bumps grows, I eagerly followed my mom’s old wives tales.
+As my tiny bumps grow, I eagerly followed my mom’s old wives tales.
 It involved my wedding ring, a strand of my hair…I would loop that hair around the ring – a makeshift pendulum – then hang it on top of my tummy.
-Not moving my hand, I will anxiously watched where the ‘pendulum’ swing.
-If it swings back & forth it suppose to be a boy, left to right means a baby girl is in our horizon.
+Not moving my hand, I will anxiously watch where the ‘pendulum’ swing.
+If it swings back & forth it supposes to be a boy, left to right means a baby girl is on our horizon.
 So I was giddy with happiness when my ‘pendulum’ swing left to right.